 We should invade their countries, kill their leaders and convert them to Christianity.
 We weren’t punctilious about locating and punishing only Hitler and his top officers.
 We carpet-bombed German cities; we killed civilians.
 That’s war.
 And this is war. —Ann Coulter, “This is War” [link]

 Friend and comrade Nate George found the following article while researching in the archives of the American University of Beirut.
 This article, glibly entitled “Child Lib!”, is from the weekly magazine Monday Morning, published by the Karam family.
 At first glance, especially for adoptees from Lebanon, the article reads like an objective overview of the necessity of adoption in their homeland.
 Quite on the contrary, it is a troubling read, redolent of much more sinister reactionary forces at work.
+The premise here: the mythologizing of adoption as a beneficent action based in family creation is belied by its use to depopulate unwanted strata of society.
+Furthermore, the opening up of a nation-state to foreign adoption is based on missionary penetration of that nation-state, the colonized model of a comprador class seeking to establish itself as dominant, as well as that class’s desire to be seen as “of” the colonizer.
 I’m publishing it here with extensive notes based on my own research and what I’ve learned about this place these past eleven years.
 I hope it might be useful to those trying to piece together the puzzle of their adoption narrative.
+It can be found in PDF form at my academia.edu page.

 The Article as Published